Bulk Sales Law - Definition

-This law protects creditors and also prevents business owners from avoiding creditors.
-The bulk sales law require that bulk sales are registered with a federal or state government agency so that creditors can be notified of bulk transfers whenever they occur.
+This law protects creditors and also prevents business owners from avoiding creditors through bulk transfers.
+Bulk sales must be registered with a federal or state government agency so that creditors can be notified of bulk transfers whenever they occur.

-However, a bulk sale done outside the tenets of either federal or state bulk sales laws include certain elements.
-These elements include;
+Bulk sale done outside the tenets of either federal or state bulk sales laws include the following:

 - sales done with or without the intention of defrauding or evading creditors but which eventually turned out to be fraudulent.